What Is Hyper-Independence? How To Overcome Hyper-Independence?

 When someone experiences emotional or physical trauma they tend to respond to that pain through hyper independence.
 They do so because after being hurt they do not want to take any chances and they can’t trust anyone more than themselves.

-So far hyper independence looks like a good trait but it becomes problematic when you start to generalize your approach of being hyper independent to every part of your life.
-Let’s see how hyper independence can ruin your relationships.
+So far hyper independence trauma looks like a good trait but it becomes problematic when you start to generalize your approach of being hyper-independent to every part of your life.
+Let’s see how hyper-independence traits can ruin your relationships.

 Hyper Independence And Relationships